sourcegraph/sourcegraph-public-snapshot/client/vscode/CONTRIBUTING.md

 1. `git clone` the [Sourcegraph repository](https://github.com/sourcegraph/sourcegraph)
 1. Run `pnpm install && pnpm generate` at the root directory to install dependencies and generate the required schemas
-1. Run `pnpm build-vsce` at root to build the Sourcegraph VS Code extension for Web
+1. Run `pnpm -C client/vscode build` at root to build the Sourcegraph VS Code extension for Web
 1. Once the build has been completed, move to the extension’s directory: `cd client/vscode`
 1. Start an HTTP server inside the extension’s path to host the extension locally: `pnpx serve --cors -l 8988`
 1. In another terminal, generate a publicly-accessible URL from your locally running HTTP server using the localtunnel tool: `pnpx localtunnel -p 8988`